dengage-tech/dengage-react-sdk/README.md

 Dengage.promptForPushNotifications();
 ```

 This function checks if the notification permission (`POST_NOTIFICATIONS`) is granted.
 If not, it will prompt the user to allow notifications.
-Make sure to call this method from your `Activity` (for example, during onboarding or before sending notifications).

 ### User Permission Management (optional)